liron-navon/crawler-proxy/readme.md

 Install heroku globally and login, it causes bugs when installed as a dev dependency.

-### one command
+### one command deployment

-You can deploy and update in a single command using npm, just pass HNAME (heroku name) and HREG (heroku region) environment variables.
+You can deploy and update multiple instances using the file `dinos.js`, it does take a quite some time for heroku to set up the new instances, just define a name and a region.

 ```
-HNAME=my-proxy-name HREG=eu npm run heroku-deploy
-HNAME=my-proxy-name npm run heroku-update

-# OR using the dinos from dinos.js

 npm run heroku-deploy-all
 npm run heroku-update-all
 ```